alextibor/studyProjects/README.md

 2. Chess in Java

 ## Library
-##### This is a simple console app that register a product, store in a list, retrive the products, show them and have a shopping cart.
+##### This is a simple console app that register a product, store in a list, retrieve the products, show them and have a shopping cart.

 1. Library in C#
     * Status: Implementing the basic logic.